msegzda/homebridge-nordpool-baltics/SECURITY.md

 ## Reporting a Vulnerability

-Use '[Issues Form](https://github.com/msegzda/homebridge-nordpool-baltics/issues/new)' to report bugs or vulnerability issues.
+Please use [Github Issues Form](https://github.com/msegzda/homebridge-nordpool-baltics/issues/new) to report bugs or vulnerability issues.